Parker-Hannifin (NYSE:PH) Updates FY24 Earnings Guidance

-Parker-Hannifin (NYSE:PH – Get Free Report) issued an update on its FY24 earnings guidance on Thursday morning.
+Parker-Hannifin (NYSE:PH – Get Free Report) updated its FY24 earnings guidance on Thursday.
 The company provided earnings per share guidance of $24.65-24.85 for the period, compared to the consensus earnings per share estimate of $24.44.
 The company issued revenue guidance of +~4% yr/yr to ~$19.83 billion, compared to the consensus revenue estimate of $19.87 billion.

 Parker-Hannifin Stock Up 1.0 %

-Parker-Hannifin (NYSE:PH – Get Free Report) last posted its earnings results on Thursday, May 2nd.
-The industrial products company reported $6.51 EPS for the quarter, beating the consensus estimate of $6.10 by $0.41.
-Parker-Hannifin had a return on equity of 29.40% and a net margin of 13.95%.
-The firm had revenue of $5.07 billion for the quarter, compared to analysts’ expectations of $5.07 billion.
-During the same period last year, the firm earned $5.93 EPS.
-The firm’s revenue was up .3% compared to the same quarter last year.
-As a group, research analysts predict that Parker-Hannifin will post 24.62 earnings per share for the current year.
+Parker-Hannifin (NYSE:PH – Get Free Report) last posted its quarterly earnings results on Thursday, May 2nd.
+The industrial products company reported $6.51 earnings per share (EPS) for the quarter, topping the consensus estimate of $6.10 by $0.41.
+The business had revenue of $5.07 billion for the quarter, compared to analyst estimates of $5.07 billion.
+Parker-Hannifin had a net margin of 13.95% and a return on equity of 29.40%.
+The firm’s revenue for the quarter was up .3% on a year-over-year basis.
+During the same quarter last year, the business posted $5.93 EPS.
+On average, equities analysts anticipate that Parker-Hannifin will post 24.62 earnings per share for the current year.

 Parker-Hannifin Increases Dividend

-PH has been the topic of several research analyst reports.
-Evercore ISI lifted their price target on Parker-Hannifin from $505.00 to $590.00 and gave the company an outperform rating in a research report on Tuesday, February 20th.
-TD Cowen upgraded Parker-Hannifin from an underperform rating to a market perform rating and lifted their price target for the company from $300.00 to $500.00 in a research report on Friday, March 1st.
-KeyCorp lifted their price target on Parker-Hannifin from $575.00 to $640.00 and gave the company an overweight rating in a research report on Thursday, April 11th.
-Barclays lowered their price target on Parker-Hannifin from $625.00 to $618.00 and set an overweight rating on the stock in a research report on Friday.
-Finally, Mizuho lifted their price target on Parker-Hannifin from $490.00 to $550.00 and gave the company a neutral rating in a research report on Friday.
-Five analysts have rated the stock with a hold rating and eleven have issued a buy rating to the stock.
-According to MarketBeat.com, the company has an average rating of Moderate Buy and an average target price of $523.94.
+Several equities research analysts recently weighed in on the company.
+Mizuho raised their price objective on Parker-Hannifin from $490.00 to $550.00 and gave the company a neutral rating in a report on Friday.
+Evercore ISI boosted their target price on shares of Parker-Hannifin from $505.00 to $590.00 and gave the stock an outperform rating in a report on Tuesday, February 20th.
+Truist Financial raised their price target on shares of Parker-Hannifin from $602.00 to $611.00 and gave the company a buy rating in a research note on Friday.
+Barclays reduced their price objective on shares of Parker-Hannifin from $625.00 to $618.00 and set an overweight rating on the stock in a research note on Friday.
+Finally, KeyCorp lifted their target price on Parker-Hannifin from $575.00 to $640.00 and gave the stock an overweight rating in a report on Thursday, April 11th.
+Five analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company.
+According to MarketBeat.com, Parker-Hannifin presently has a consensus rating of Moderate Buy and a consensus price target of $523.94.

 About Parker-Hannifin